 The Department of Statistics Career Services Advisor will help students navigate the post-graduation work force and prepare them for future employment opportunities.
-Some of the services provided by the Statistics Career Advisor include: Resume and Cover Letter Review, Interview Preparation, Elevator Pitches, Internship and Job Search Strategy, Offer Negotiations, LinkedIn Profile Review, and more.
+Some of the typical services provided by the Statistics Career Advisor include: Resume and Cover Letter Review, Interview Preparation, Elevator Pitches, Internship and Job Search Strategy, Offer Negotiations, LinkedIn Profile Review, and more.

-Schedule an appointment with the Career Services Advisor through the Department website at: stat.illinois.edu/academics/career-services/get-started
+Schedule an appointment with the Career Services Advisor through the Department by emailing: stat-careers@illinois.edu